Basic AGM battery management information

 How do I know the condition of my RV or motor-home house batteries?

-It is, however, possible to tell the state of charge of the batteries by the voltage on a digital display alone:
+It is possible to tell the state of charge of the batteries by the voltage on a digital display alone:

 How do I know the batteries are charging correctly?

-Assuming all is well with your system, you can rely on the following measures: If you read a battery voltage at 13.7 with a quality digital meter, it means that the battery is being charged through solar, alternator, or a 240-volt charger.
-Disconnect all charge systems, and the voltage should go down to 12.7 when at rest (nothing going in or out).
-A battery voltage lower than 12.7 means the battery is not charged fully or is damaged.
+Assuming all is well with your system, you can rely on the following: if you read a battery voltage of 13.7 with a quality digital meter, it means the battery is being charged by solar, an alternator, or a 240-volt charger.

 A voltage of 14.9 during the daytime is usually just the solar system in its final stage of the charge.
 This happens for about 90 minutes per day.
-If the voltage of 14.9 persists for more than 90 minutes, the system is faulty, and your batteries may get damaged by overcharging.
+If the 14.9-volt voltage persists for more than 90 minutes, the charging system is faulty, and your batteries may be damaged by prolonged overcharging.

-So, if you suspect something is wrong with your batteries, disconnect the solar panel or put a sheet of cardboard over the panel before checking the batteries.
+If you suspect something is wrong with your batteries, disconnect the solar panel or place a sheet of cardboard over it before checking the batteries.
 We have seen many "so-called experts" test the house batteries with the solar system still connected.
 The solar system will skew the results of the test, and this gives good readings on a bad battery.

-What sort of solar system would I need for my RV, motor home, or caravan?
+What kind of solar system would I need for my RV, motorhome, or caravan?

 A customer once told me that he had the perfect solar system and that he never ran out of power; naturally, I was very interested because I had not found the perfect system yet.
-I asked him exactly what his system was made up of and how he was using it.
+I asked him exactly what his system consisted of and how he was using it.

 The first thing he said was, I have an 80-watt solar panel, and that is more than plenty.
 I can go weeks without plugging in.
 Well, how is that possible?
 A small panel like that can only produce about 5 or 6 amps at 12 volts in perfect conditions for a maximum of 6 hours daily.
 He was watching TV, running lights, and a pump and may have used more energy than the panel could produce; I questioned him more.